Anti-gender movement: Sweden

 Sweden has increasingly seen the influence of anti-gender campaigns.
 Scholars have documented how Sweden, despite its reputation as a gender-equal country, is increasingly affected by what has been termed "insidious de-democratization", a process in which small but cumulative political and discursive shifts erode liberal democratic norms by marginalizing already vulnerable groups such as trans people, migrants, and racialized minorities.

 Anti-gender rhetoric in Sweden is promoted by a range of actors, including the far-right Sweden Democrats and Christian Democrats, who have opposed legal reforms strengthening transgender rights.
 These parties frame their opposition in terms of protecting women's rights and Swedish values.
 At the same time, anti-gender views have also gained ground among some radical feminist groups that identify as "gender-critical".
 One prominent example is the Swedish Women's Lobby (SWL), which in recent years has been criticized by scholars and civil society groups for adopting trans-exclusionary positions.
 In 2025, SWL launched the Women's Platform for Action International (WoPAI), an international network promoting "sex-based rights" and opposing what it calls a "pro-gender movement", a "queer agenda" and the concept of gender identity.

 Research shows that these anti-gender efforts in Sweden target not only legal rights but also knowledge production, including gender studies and intersectional feminist scholarship, which are often labeled as ideological or unscientific by critics.
 The opposition frequently draws on arguments about safeguarding "rationality" and "science" and sometimes mirrors narratives associated with international far-right and populist movements.
 The increasing normalization of anti-gender discourse has also coincided with growing political violence and intimidation, particularly directed at trans advocates, feminist scholars, and racialized activists.
 This includes online harassment, threats, and public vilification.
 Researchers argue that such violence, both symbolic and physical, plays a central role in silencing dissent and undermining democratic participation.

 North America

 Canada

-In 2023, the "1 Million March 4 Children" was a series of anti-LGBTQ protests carried out in various cities throughout Canada.
-Protesters advocated removing "pronouns, gender ideology and mixed bathrooms" in the educational environment.
-Protesters claimed children were exposed to "inappropriate" topics regarding sexuality and gender identity.
+In 2023, a series of anti-LGBTQ protests, titled the "1 Million March 4 Children", occurred in various cities throughout Canada.
+Protesters advocated to remove "pronouns, gender ideology and mixed bathrooms" from educational environments, and claimed that children were exposed to "inappropriate" topics regarding sexuality and gender identity.
 At least 63 counter-protests were planned or carried out in response to the march.
 On 19 September 2023, an educational union in Ontario had three offices vandalized with anti-LGBTQ messages.
 In response to the march, various school boards in Ontario expressed their support for LGBTQ schoolchildren, staff, and families.
 In Ottawa, two protesters were arrested for "inciting hatred" by "displaying hateful material".
 Another person was arrested for disturbance.
 The protests were condemned by Ottawa mayor Mark Sutcliffe, as well as cities such as Whitehorse.